Feng Shui Basics

 Where is the feng shui money corner?

 A simple method is to stand at the doorway of a room and look to the far-left corner.
-That is the symbolic wealth area many people work with.
+In bagua language, this area is often connected with Xun, the wealth and abundance area.

 What should I put in a feng shui money corner?

-Healthy plants, warm light, meaningful art, fresh abundance cues, and one tidy tray or bowl are some of the easiest things to use well.
+Healthy plants, warm light, meaningful art, fresh abundance cues, and one tidy tray or bowl are some of the simplest things to use well.

 Can I use a money corner in any room?

 Yes, but the decor still has to make sense there.
-A money corner works best when it supports the room instead of interrupting it.
+A money corner works well when it supports the room instead of interrupting it.

 What should I avoid in the money corner?